gavin24/UpdatedTest/README.md

 # ReadMe

 # Technologies
+This project uses:
-Visual studio 2017
+-Visual studio 2017
-.net framework 4.6.1
+-.net framework 4.6.1
-asp.net mvc.
+-mvc
-entity framework
+-entity framework
-microsoft asp.net web api
+-microsoft asp.net web api
-Cors enabled.
+-Cors has been enabled.

-# Sql Server
+# Sql Server - Section 1
 Created an mdf database in the App_Data folder.

 Created an ado data enity model from the database in the models folder.